Aalto5G/nmsynproxy/README.md

 # nmsynproxy

-nmsynproxy is a Linux user space TCP SYN proxy for IPv4 using netmap.
-IPv6 is not currently supported, but may be supported in the future.
+nmsynproxy is a Linux user space TCP SYN proxy for IPv4 and IPv6 using netmap, OpenDataPlane (ODP) or L Data Plane (LDP).
+The recommened variant today is the LDP variant.

 The SYN proxy makes hybrid use of SYN cookies and SYN cache.
 It also makes hybrid use of TCP sequence numbers and TCP timestamp option.
 The SYN cookie